-This screen shot is a vision of Google before the effects of the process described in the patent application – remember, I wrote above that this was filed in the year 2000.
-I have a couple of screen shots below of Google results after the process described in the patent.
+This screenshot is a vision of Google before the effects of the process described in the patent application – remember, I wrote above that this was filed in the year 2000.
+I have a couple of screenshots below of Google results after the process described in the patent.

-OK, so Google didn’t end up looking like that, and it’s quite possible that Google won’t used this particular patented process.
+OK, so Google didn’t end up looking like that, and it’s quite possible that Google won’t use this particular patented process.
 But, the idea of how they could group topics by looking at links is something to think about a little.
 Here’s some information about the patent.

-The Link Clustering Patent
+The Link Based Clustering Patent

 Link based clustering of hyperlinked documents